2004 Indianapolis 500: Finish

 On lap 160, Buddy Rice led Tony Kanaan and Dan Wheldon.
 Kanaan was the first of the leaders to pit; he ducked into the pits for tires and fuel on lap 164.
 Wheldon pitted one lap later on lap 165.
 Two laps later, Rice was in the pits, handing the lead to Bryan Herta.
 Rain was fast approaching the Speedway, and the race was not expected to reach the full distance before the rain fell.
 More of the leaders cycled into the pits.

 Herta gave up the lead on lap 169 to pit for fuel, that handed the race lead to Adrián Fernández.
 Slight moisture was reported around the track on lap 170, but not enough to bring out a yellow.
 Fernandez desperately tried to stretch his fuel but could stay out no longer.
 Fernandez was forced to pit on lap 171.
 He made a quick 9-second stop, but lost the lead.
 After the hectic sequence of pit stops, Buddy Rice was back into the lead.

 With Buddy Rice, Tony Kanaan second, and Dan Wheldon third, rain started falling on lap 174.
 The yellow came out with Rice as the certain winner.
-A severe thunderstorm moved into the area, and the race was given the red and checkered flags after the completion of lap 180 (450 mi), just twenty laps short of the scheduled distance.
+A severe thunderstorm moved into the area, and the race was given the checkered flags after the completion of lap 180 (450 mi), just twenty laps short of the scheduled distance.
 Victory Lane was not set up because of weather conditions, with lightning being the issue.
 The victory celebrations were moved indoors inside the master control tower ("Pagoda"), the first time the race conducted its events away from the circuit, and the grandstands were quickly emptied.
 Rice became the first American winner since Eddie Cheever in 1998.
 It was also the first rain-shortened 500 since 1976.
 Honda, which had first arrived at Indianapolis in 1994, scored its long-anticipated first Indy 500 victory.

 An F2 tornado missed the Speedway and its quarter-million spectators by six miles as it raked across the south central portion of Indianapolis.
 The tornado caused widespread damage.
 Precipitation for the day in Indianapolis totaled 3.80 inches a record single-day amount for that date, and any date during the month since records had been kept.